FoxFireFive0135/LogicWorldVoiceChat/README.md

 Just put the LogicWorldVoiceChat folder (the one with all the folders in it) into your GameData folder.
 <img width="539" height="531" alt="image" src="https://github.com/user-attachments/assets/3d0f49ef-f5f5-416e-9345-8f7d4e6488ec" />

-This mod is very experimental, so help is welcome.
+This mod is very experimental, so any help is welcome.